trillianx/educative_notes/Patterns for Coding Questions/Patterns for Coding Questions.md

 In the following chapters we will use the sliding window approach to solve few problems.

 In some problems, the size of the sliding window is not fixed.
 We have to expand or shrink the window based on the problem constraints.
 We will see a few examples of such problems in the next chapter.

+>   To summarize: Start with start of the window at 0 and increase the end of the window from 0.
+Keep adding elements to the sums until the end of the window equals k.
+Then subtract the start and add the end to the sum.

 ### Maximum Sum Subarray of Size K